khaino/weather/README.md

 - To pass arguments, configure run arguments in your IDE (e.g., "London" or "Pomona").

 ### Expected Output
-The app displays a beautiful formatted forecast with emojis:
+The app displays a beautiful formatted forecast with comprehensive weather details:

 ```
 ╔═══════════════════════════════════════════════════════╗
 ║           WEATHER FORECAST                            ║